JonathanRosado/roarter/README.md

 all requests made to `localhost:8080` will return `Hello World`.
-This is because we have not specified any Matchers (see below) for our Handler, so it will match all/any incoming requests.
+This is because we have not specified any Matchers (see below) for our Handler, so it will match all incoming requests.
 A Handler without a Matcher is treated as a `Middleware`.

-> NOTE: Handlers must be async (return a promise).
+> NOTE: Handlers may return a Promise (async) as well
->
-> This is to allow Roarter to orchestrate the HTTP request among middlewares and
-> handlers.

 # Routes